Knowing the Difference Between a Foot Wound and Foot Ulcer

 How ACPNY Can Help

 When you visit AdvantageCare Physicians (ACPNY) with foot wound or ulcer concerns, the attention you receive will go beyond the surface-level problem.
-Your Podiatrist will be part of a Care Team who looks at your whole health picture to make sure any underlying causes aren’t overlooked, and then creates the right treatment plan for your specific needs.
+Your podiatrist will be part of a Care Team who looks at your whole health picture to make sure any underlying causes aren’t overlooked, and then creates the right treatment plan for your specific needs.
 And, if your issue is related to diabetes, your Care Team might also include specialists, such as endocrinologists and nutritionists, to ensure that your condition is fully examined and treated.

 In many cases, treatments for foot wounds and ulcers may be as simple as foot baths or frequent wound dressing changes.
 But if your condition requires surgery, ACPNY also offers access to in-practice providers who specialize in wound care, ulcers, limb salvage, wound grafting, and digital or partial foot amputations.
 So, when you come to ACPNY for care, you can be confident that you’ll be guided to providers with expertise on your specific issue.

-If you’re concerned about foot wounds, ulcers, or any other foot issues, schedule an appointment with your Primary Care Provider or a Podiatrist today.
+If you’re concerned about foot wounds, ulcers, or any other foot issues, schedule an appointment with your Primary Care Provider or a podiatrist today.